AdaGold/betsy/feedback.md

 Check out |
 Check that stock was reduced |
 Change order-item's status on dashboard |
-Verify unable to edit another merchant's product |
-Verify unable to see another merchant's dashboard |
 Verify unable to leave a review for your own product |
+Verify unable to edit another merchant's product by manually editing URL |
+Verify unable to see another merchant's dashboard by manually editing URL |

 ### Code Review